roysubs/Custom-Tools/README.md

 # Custom-Tools Basics
-Provides a set of tools and functions that integrate with the PowerShell console to make it more comfortable to use.
-The functions in the Custom-Tools.psm1 module will then be available in every session.
-The functions also serve as a useful set of techniques to pick from for creating other scripts.
+Tools and functions that integrate with the PowerShell console to make it more comfortable to use.
+There are no mass modifications to the environment, and the functions are all stand-alone so can be used as templates to build on or reuse in other scripts.

 # Custom-Tools Scripts
-• `BeginSystemConfig.ps1` configures the profile to load the `ProfileExtensions.ps1` tools that are dot-sourced into every session, and to setup the latest version of the `Custom-Tools.psm1` function collection.
+All functions install and run under normal user space, there is no requirement for Administrator privileges.
+Full install is done from `BeginSystemConfig.ps1` which can be invoked directly by `iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/JqCtf'))`

-• To keep the profile clean, this is done by inserting two lines only into `$profile`.
-These call the ProfileExtensions (the extensions script is placed in the PowerShell profile folder).
-The ProfileExtensions holds only fundamental functions and definitions required for essential tooling (the 'cd' function for fast system navitation, recovery tools, and resizing functions for consoles `Custom-Tools` etc).
+`BeginSystemConfig.ps1` adds the `Custom-Tools.psm1` Module and adds two lines to the profile so that `ProfileExtensions.ps1` tools that are dot-sourced in all sessions. `ProfileExtensions` hold fundamental functions and definitions (such as the 'cd' alias which has been replaced by a superset of `Set-Location` to add more functionality. function for fast system navitation, recovery tools, and resizing functions for consoles `Custom-Tools` etc).
 • `Custom-Tools.psm1` is installed under the users profile Module folder (type `$Env:PSModulePath` to see that).
 • Each of the functions in here is deliberately stand-alone; there are no dependencies on each other so that each function can be completely portable for other projects as required.
 • To uninstall: simply remove the last two lines from `$profile` that calls the extensions and run `Uninstall-Module Custom-Tools` and the toolkit is completely uninstalled upon opening a new PowerShell console.

 # How to install Custom-Tools
-All functions run under normal user space, no requirement for Administrator privileges.

-`iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/JqCtf'))`

 If there are any problems with installation, this is probably due to the recently more aggressive Windows Defender.
 It's good that Microsoft update Defender often, but this toolkit is just a collection of functions and all of the function code is open on the Github project so it is all safe.
 `Set-MpPreference -DisableRealtimeMonitoring $true    # Disable`